oslabs-beta/moat/README.md

 6. Verify type and status have been changed: `kubectl get svc -n prometheus`
 7. Now do the same for Grafana: `kubectl edit svc stable-grafana -n prometheus`
 8. Change type and status from ClusterIP to LoadBalancer: `kubectl get svc -n prometheus`.
 This will provide a URL to access both the Prometheus and Grafana Servers.
-9. Grafana default login credientials:
+9. Grafana default login credentials:
     - **Username:** admin
-    - **Password:** prom-operatior
+    - **Password:** prom-operator
 10. Access secrets by running `kubectl get svc -n prometheus`
 11. Prometheus should already be configured as a data source in Grafana.
 12. On the top search bar click Import Dashboard.